-splendid in the evening light,
+Pastel shades, gold, and scarlet, splendid in the evening light.

-Alone now, in a boarding house,
+Alone now, in a boarding house.

-antiquities lost, but not forgotten,
+some, but not all forgotten,

 nothing left to lose.